JasserGR/PhishBlock/README.md

 ## ✨ Features

--   **Real-Time Detection:** Analyze the current browser URL with a single click.
+-   **Automatic Real-Time Detection:** Automatically analyzes the current browser URL as soon as the extension is opened.
 -   **Robust Model:** Uses a Random Forest classifier trained on 11 reliably extractable URL features, achieving ~75% accuracy on a holdout test set.
+-   **Modern UI:** A clean, modern user interface provides instant, color-coded feedback on the safety of a URL.
 -   **Full End-to-End System:** A complete application with a separate frontend (browser extension) and backend (Flask API).
--   **Demonstrates Critical Debugging:** The project successfully overcame a real-world "training-serving skew" problem by reverse-engineering opaque feature logic to create a reliable prediction pipeline.
+-   **Demonstrates Critical Debugging:** The project successfully overcame a real-world "training-serving skew" problem by re-engineering the model and features to create a reliable prediction pipeline.

 ---